rschristopher/ischristtrue.com/src/ancient-views/index.md

 If we experience anomalies (things that don't make sense) we will seek to integrate the anomalous phenomena into our worldview -- failure to do so results in a kind of existential crisis (and hysteria) until a new worldview is adopted which can better make sense of the new phenomena.

 Worldviews are not all equal.
 Some are clearly more survivable and amenable to human flourishing than others.

 An interesting trait of the [modern](../modern-views/index.md) [enlightenment](../modern-views/enlightenment.md) worldview is that it assumes ancient worldviews were superstitious and incomplete, products of "less evolved" and "pre-scientific" thinking.
 In the enlightenment worldview we imagine there's a list of different religious systems that we can pick and choose from, defaulting to "none" (as atheists are want to do).
 We then imagine that people of other religions are those who chose differently, usually defaulting to the religion they were born into.
-This approach only works when everyone in a society agrees to the enlightenment worldview as a higher principle to subordinate all other worldviews.
+This approach only works when everyone in a society agrees to the enlightenment worldview, but then as everyone adopts this worldview they simultaneously descend into nihilism (as we are witnessing in western culture).